 The Interim City Manager's Proposed FY 2023-24 Budget describes priorities, funding and staffing levels needed to support the City's services and programs while ensuring a balanced budget.
-The Interim City Manager will present the FY 2023-24 Proposed Budget at the City Council meeting on August 1, 2023, and Budget Workshop with Council on Thursday, August 10, 2023.
-Members of the community are invited to attend.
-Additionally, members of the public will be able to provide comments during the public hearings on the tax rate and proposed budget on August 24, 2023, at a special council meeting.
+The Interim City Manager presented the FY 2023-24 Proposed Budget at the City Council meeting on August 1, 2023, and Budget Workshop with Council on Thursday, August 10, 2023.
+Members of the community were invited to attend.
+Additionally, members of the public were able to provide comments during the public hearings on the proposed budget on September 5, 2023, and the tax rate on September 19, 2023.